jdaehne/BackupMODX/readme.md

-backupmodx Extra for MODx Revolution
+BackupMODX Extra for MODx Revolution
 =======================================